sharetribe/flex-docs/src/docs/concepts-api-sdk/rate-limiting/index.md

 Marketplace API can point you towards finding loops and other buggy behavior in your code.

-If your test environment is exposed to the public web, a traffic spike caused by bots or crawlers can trigger rate-limiting, preventing server-side rendering from functioning.
-This may temporarily prevent access to your test environment.
+If your Test environment is exposed to the public web, a traffic spike caused by bots or crawlers can trigger rate-limiting, preventing server-side rendering from functioning.
+This may temporarily prevent access to your Test environment.
 Therefore, we strongly recommend using [basic HTTP authentication](/tutorial/deploy-to-render/#enable-http-basic-access-authentication) on all deployed test marketplace applications.